Little Deuce Coupe

-Little Deuce Coupe is the fourth album by the American rock band the Beach Boys, released October 7, 1963 on Capitol Records.
-It reached number 4 in the US during a chart stay of 46 weeks, and was eventually certified platinum by the RIAA.
+Little Deuce Coupe is the fourth album by the American rock band the Beach Boys, released October 7, 1963, by Capitol Records.
+It reached No. 4 in the U.S. during a chart stay of 46 weeks, and was eventually certified platinum by the RIAA.
 It is considered to be one of the earliest examples of a rock concept album.
+It was the band’s final album with guitarist David Marks until 2012's That's Why God Made the Radio.
+Marks departed from the Beach Boys following disagreements with manager Murry Wilson.
+It is also the band's first album with a name not related to surfing.

 The album was released three weeks after Surfer Girl.
-Four of the tracks from Little Deuce Coupe ("409", "Shut Down", "Little Deuce Coupe", and "Our Car Club") had already appeared on previous albums, and discounting an alternate recording of "Be True to Your School", no tracks from the album were issued as an A-sided single.
+Four of the tracks from Little Deuce Coupe ("409", "Shut Down", "Little Deuce Coupe", and "Our Car Club") had already appeared on previous albums and, discounting an alternate recording of "Be True to Your School", no tracks from the album were issued as an A-sided single.

 Production

 As with the preceding Surfer Girl album, the date assigned for recording all eight of the new tracks (September 2, 1963) is highly doubtful.
 However, as no AFM contracts from these sessions are known to exist, the actual dates are currently unknown.

 Although Nick Venet was listed as producer for "Shut Down" and Murry Wilson for "409", the official producer's credit for the entire Little Deuce Coupe album cites only Brian Wilson.
 Despite the rushed nature of the album's sessions, Wilson's song arrangements were notably becoming more complex, specifically songs like "No-Go Showboat" and "Custom Machine".
 This was the last Beach Boys album to officially include rhythm guitarist David Marks until 2012's That's Why God Made the Radio.

 After the album's recording, Wilson re-recorded "Be True to Your School" for single release on October 28, resulting in another top 10 hit.
 An original Christmas-themed composition, "Little Saint Nick" was also recorded that month and issued as a Christmas single.